jducoeur/jquery-facade/README.md

 For ease of use, there are implicit defs for Selector and ElementDesc so that you can pass a Seq[Element] instead of a js.Array[Element], and it will be auto-converted.

+As of this writing, jquery-facade is roughly complete: it includes at least most known entry points in jQuery.
+That said, the majority of those entry points have not yet been tested from Scala, and I haven't gone through the library with a fine-toothed comb looking for omissions.
+If you come across bugs or missing bits (both quite plausible), please enter an Issue on GitHub, and pull requests for fixes are greatly welcomed.

 #### Extensions

 There is also a JQueryExtensions trait, as another implicit conversion from JQuery.
 This contains methods